Virtual Jaguar

 Thanks!

 Thanks go out to Aaron Giles for his original CoJag sources, and to David Raingeard for opening up his source code to the original Virtual Jaguar—without their work we would have nothing to show you today.
-Thanks also to Karl Stenerud for his portable 68000 emulator core.
+Thanks also to the UAE team for their portable 68000 core.
 A great big thank you goes out to Sam Lantinga for his amazing SDL library which makes cross platform sound and graphics so easy.
-And last but not least, many, many thanks to Ryan C. Gordon for hosting Virtual Jaguar’s CVS and webspace.
+And many, many thanks to Ryan C. Gordon for hosting Virtual Jaguar’s CVS and webspace.
+We also owe a great debt of gratitude to Reboot, and to everyone who has supported us and helped us by giving good bug reports.
+Virtual Jaguar wouldn’t be nearly as good as it is now without your help!